-And yet, in the US I found they are much more open about exactly what it is sexually that they want.
-E.g., “Yes, I would like you to come round this evening and have sex, maybe using toys and definitely I would like a lot of head, but I don’t want you to kiss me and I’d like you to go home afterwards.
+And yet, in the US, I found they are much more open about exactly what it is sexually that they want.
+For example, “Yes, I would like you to come round this evening and have sex, maybe using toys, and definitely I would like a lot of head, but I don’t want you to kiss me, and I’d like you to go home afterwards.
 Thanks very much.
 Looking forward.”
-Rather than the English thing of making some ego-centric guy dinner and then him being terrible in bed and not daring to say what you’d like and ending up making him breakfast the next morning.
+That’s what you’d hear, rather than the English thing of making some ego-centric guy dinner and then him being terrible in bed, not daring to say what you’d like, and ending up making him breakfast the next morning.

-People say ‘sex sells’ but there seems to be some sort of prude like a reaction to many people.
+People say ‘sex sells’, but there seems to be some sort of prude like a reaction to many people.
 Why do you think this is the case?

-Sex Drive is about masturbation—something I discovered is a huge taboo.
+Sex Drive is about masturbation—something I discovered is very stigmatised.
 And that’s weird because it’s only sex with yourself!
-And it can help make you much better at sex with others.
-I think it is natural that women especially are a little reticent around sex.
-It’s been taken out of our hands for so many hundreds of years by men who want to use it for their own ends.
+It can help make you much better at sex with others.
+I think it is natural that cis women especially are a little reticent around sex.
+It’s been taken out of our hands for many hundreds of years by men who want to use it for their own ends.
 But I have noticed from my reading gigs that once the sexuality conversation starts among women—on a savvy, sophisticated level—we don’t want to shut up.